faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 >  <span style="color:red; margin-left:-30px;">[Doctrine:2b] ... and to a postmortal spirit world in Alma 40 (see Alma 40:11–14).</span>

-Matthias Earbery discussed the spirit world using [very similar verbiage and reasoning as Alma 40](https://www.reddit.com/r/mormon/comments/5dgo1o/okay_assuming_the_book_of_mormon_is_just_derived/da4efgf/).
+Matthias Earbery discussed the spirit world using [very similar verbiage and reasoning](https://www.reddit.com/r/mormon/comments/5dgo1o/okay_assuming_the_book_of_mormon_is_just_derived/da4efgf/) as found [in Alma 40](https://www.churchistrue.com/wp-content/uploads/2019/04/state-of-souls.jpg).

 > <span style="color:red; margin-left:-30px;">[Doctrine:2c] Where did Joseph Smith get these profound doctrinal truths that were in fact contrary to the prevailing doctrinal teachings of his time?</span>

 As demonstrated above, the doctrines Callister points to are represented in sermons and literature of the early 1800s.
-On each of these points, the Book of Mormon reads *precisely* as if it were produced from that theological milieu.
+On each of these points, the Book of Mormon reads similar to other works produced from that theological milieu.

 > <span style="color:red; margin-left:-30px;">[Doctrine:2d] Where did he get the stunning sermon on faith in Alma 32?</span>

-The doctrine on faith in Alma 32 appears to mostly be an extension of the parable of the sower found in Matthew 13:
+The doctrine on faith in Alma 32 appears to mostly be an extension of or elaboration on the parable of the sower found in Matthew 13:

 > [Matthew 13:6](https://www.lds.org/scriptures/nt/matt/13.6) And when the sun was up, they were scorched; and because they had no root, they withered away.

 > [Alma 32:38](https://www.lds.org/scriptures/bofm/alma/32.38) ... and when the heat of the sun cometh and scorcheth it, because it hath no root it withers away, and ye pluck it up and cast it out.

-And, if the sermon were of ancient origin, we are left wondering why the author of frequently quotes New Testament verses and phrases but not Old Testament verses and phrases (see [book of mormon origins project on Alma 32](https://www.bookofmormonorigins.com/content/alma/chapter_32.html)).
+And, if the sermon were of ancient origin, we are left wondering why the author frequently quotes New Testament verses and phrases but not Old Testament verses and phrases (see [book of mormon origins project on Alma 32](https://www.bookofmormonorigins.com/content/alma/chapter_32.html)).

 > <span style="color:red; margin-left:-30px;">[Doctrine:2e] Or one of the greatest sermons ever recorded in all scripture on the Savior’s Atonement as delivered by King Benjamin (see Mosiah 2–5)?</span>